gwdistsys18/dist-sys-practice/README.md

 * To host a static website, simply upload everything to S3 bucket, enable public access (json for permission rules) and configure the bucket as "staic website hosting"
 * Cognito can be used for user verification by sending out email with verification code
 * Having issue when deploying the API Gateway.
 The lambda function cannot get proper request.
 This is tutorial is another example for outdated + having issue
+11. AWS Tutorial: Build a Modern Web Application
+* The load-balancer: Expose the single DNS to public to increase the scalability and provide fault recovery (also provide some protection for running services)